theos/theos.dev/docs/Variables.md

   - Swift version to use (default: 5)

 - XXX_USE_MODULES (bool)
-  - Enable use of modules (default: true)
+  - Enable use of modules (default: 1)
     - Will add MODULESFLAGS to preprocessing flags

 ## Local Variables